davefancher/ReactReduxWorkshop/readme.md

 }
 ```

-The code in each action branch simply takes creates a new object based upon the current state (via the spread operator) and sets the ```username``` and ```validationError``` properties as appropriate for the respective action type.
+The code in each action branch simply creates a new object based upon the current state (via the spread operator) and sets the ```username``` and ```validationError``` properties as appropriate for the respective action type.
 In general, this pattern will apply to most reducers you'll write.

 Although we've largely completed our first reducer it's still missing one key piece of information: what the initial state looks like.
 We know based on what we've written that our state should have the ```username``` and ```validationError``` values but how do those get populated initially such as when the application is being loaded?